Alphaeus

 Alphaeus (/ælˈfiːəs/; Ἀλφαῖος) is a man mentioned in the New Testament seemingly as the father of two of the Twelve Apostles: Matthew the Evangelist and James, son of Alphaeus.
 However, Mark 2:14 in Codex Bezae uses the name Levi rather than Matthew.
-It is therefore highly probable that the Alphaeus in "James son of Alphaeus" and "Levi son of Alphaeus" are the same person.
+It is therefore highly probable that the Alphaeus mentioned in the names "James son of Alphaeus" and "Levi son of Alphaeus" are the same person called Alphaeus.

 He is implied to be the father of Joseph or Joses, and in Church tradition he is the father of Abercius and Helena.

 Identity

 Identification with Matthew and James the Less

 Usually, in the Western Catholic tradition, there are believed to be two men named Alphaeus.
 One of them was the father of the apostle James and the other the father of Matthew (Levi).
 Though both Matthew and James are described as being the "son of Alphaeus," there is no Biblical account of the two being called brothers, even in the same context where John and James or Peter and Andrew are described as being brothers.
 Despite this, Eastern Church tradition typically states that Matthew and James were brothers.
 The apocryphal Gospel of Peter also refers to Levi as the son of Alphaeus.